nomokazu/linking-attack-poc/README.md

 - perTimeList : The number of pedestrians per hour is stored.
 For example, if a value of 1200 is specified, a simulation of 1200 pedestrians per hour walking in front of the attacking device is run.
 - rpiSendFrequencyList : The signal transmission frequency of the RPI is stored.
 For example, if a value of 0.270 is specified, each smartphone advertises an RPI on BLE every 0.270 seconds.
-- widthOfRoad : It means the width of the street where pedestrians walk.
+- widthOfRoad : Width of the street where pedestrians walk.
+For example, if the value is 3, the pedestrian walks on a 3 m wide street.
 - receiverSettings : Receiver settings such as receiver location and antenna angle are stored.

 ### Parse Result